bitfireAT/davx5-manual/accounts_collections.rst

 What is a DAVx⁵ account?
 ========================

 A DAVx⁵ account represents a connection to a CalDAV/CardDAV service, which can contain address books, calendars and task lists.
 Most services provide both CalDAV and CardDAV together (technically, this is when both CalDAV and CardDAV can be detected from the same starting point).
 In this case, you need only one DAVx⁵ account.
-However, you can also create multiple DAVx⁵ accounts for separate CalDAV/CardDAV services.
+However, you can also add multiple DAVx⁵ accounts for separate CalDAV/CardDAV services.

 Contacts, events and tasks must be saved to a DAVx⁵ account so that DAVx⁵ can synchronize them. **DAVx⁵ will not synchronize or otherwise touch entries that belong to other accounts (like Google or device-local accounts).**